dileepg2k/azure-microservices-demo/ReadMe.md

-# Demo Microservice for Azure cloud deployment.
+# Demo Microservice for cloud deployments.

+./ArmTemplates folder is for Azure Resource Manager templates for Azure deployments.